 Dense turfs of sedges and short grasses represent the flora of the alpine tundra.
 If you look closer, you can distinguish some unique plant life among the thick, ankle-long “cover”.
 Interestingly, these plants don’t just survive, but thrive in such a harsh environment.

 Following their food sources, elk migrate onto the tundra in summer to graze on its vast meadows.
-Ravens, hawks, and coyotes can be also encountered in the area at this time.
+Ravens, hawks, and coyotes can also be encountered in the area at this time.
 But when the weather changes and the snow covers the ground, these animals drift back to the places where the food is still in abundance.

 Pikas, ptarmigans, and marmots, though, don’t want to get bothered with migrating from one place to another.
 Able to feed themselves on what the tundra has to offer, they reside in the area all year round.